A walkthrough with hardware sizing recommendations

 - Get up and running on Azure

 - Configure PostgreSQL

 - Use TimescaleDB

-Head to https://aws.amazon.com/ and create your AWS account.
-Enter the required credentials and access your AWS console.
-You should see a similar page as the one below:
+Head to https://azure.microsoft.com/ and create your free Azure account.
+Click on the Azure portal tab and enter your credentials if prompted.
+You should see a similar page as the one below once logged in:

-Note: In a production environment we’d recommend running a R4.4xlarge.
-We recommend this machine size because the inserts are a high-disk-throughput operation and so the expected throughput of the machine is important.
+We’d recommend this machine size because inserts are a high-disk-throughput operation and so the expected throughput of the machine is important.
 (For more information, please see the expected throughput for each type, here.)

-In addition, in production we’d recommend 2 EBS volumes:
+In addition, in production we’d recommend 2 Azure Premium Storage Disks:

 - 1 for the WAL: GP2, 350 GB (Even though the WAL only needs ~10GB, we recommend a larger volume size for the higher IOPS)

 - 1 for the Data: GP2, 5 TB

 Configure optional features.
 Again, for this tutorial, let’s keep all of the default original settings and click OK: